U ime naroda: Reception

-U ime naroda was sold in more than 160,000 copies, becoming the best-selling live album in the history of Yugoslav rock music.
+U ime naroda sold more than 160,000 copies, becoming the best-selling live album in the history of Yugoslav rock music.

 Legacy

 In 1987, in YU legende uživo (YU Legends Live), a special publication by Rock magazine, U ime naroda was pronounced one of 12 best Yugoslav live albums.
 In 1998, the album was polled as the 85th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).